 Registration

-Registration of the presenting author is compulsory and must be completed by the early bird registration deadline, 9 April 2026 in order to be able to present the abstract.
+Registration of the presenting author is compulsory and must be completed by Monday, 12 January 2026 in order to keep the abstract for presentation in the congress program .

 Thank you